Felix-xilef/simple-call/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server on `http://localhost:3000` and on the local network:

+> To start the server without exposing to the local network just change the `devServer` options at `nuxt.config.ts`

 ```bash
 # npm